Why You Have Blurry Vision After Waking Up: Causes, Treatments & Relief

 Eye-Related Causes of Blurry Vision After Waking Up

-Most cases of morning blurry vision are related to eye surface or corneal issues.
+Most cases of morning blurry vision are linked to eye surface conditions or refractive errors.

 1. Dry Eye Syndrome

-Dry eye is one of the most common reasons for blurry vision after waking up.
-During sleep, tear production decreases, and if tear quality is poor, the eye surface may become dry.
+Dry eye syndrome is one of the most common reasons for blurry vision in the morning.

 • Tear film instability